 We have created a series of infographics that you can use on your social media channels.
 We encourage county Farm Bureaus and volunteers to use these graphics as provided.
 You can right click on any of the graphics below and "Save as Picture."
-We have also included an Our Food Link logo for your use.
+We have also included the Our Food Link logo for your use.
 For assistance in graphic design for your event, please contact:

-Farm Bureau Public Relations Division Rachael Smith Rachael.Smith@ffbf.org 352.374.1521
+Farm Bureau Public Relations Division Shelby Martin Shelby.Martin@ffbf.org 352.384.2655